 I welcome PhD proposals in areas related to any aspect of Film Theory, European Cinema in its historical, and political context, Global Cinema, Cinema and Modernism, Intermediality (Cinema and the other Arts), political cinema.

-I have acted as a peer reviewer for these journals: New Review of Film and Television Studies, Film-Philosophy, Deleuze Studies, Journal of Contemporary European Studies, Studies in Popular Culture (American Culture Association in the South), Studies in European Cinema, Journal of Adaptation in Film and Performance, Feminist Media Studies, Journal of Greek Media & Culture.
+I have acted as a peer reviewer for these journals: New Review of Film and Television Studies, Film-Philosophy, Deleuze Studies, Journal of Contemporary European Studies, Studies in Popular Culture (American Culture Association in the South), Studies in European Cinema, Journal of Adaptation in Film and Performance, Cinema: Journal of Philosophy and the Moving Image, Feminist Media Studies, Journal of Greek Media & Culture.

 I have also acted as a reviewer for book proposals submitted to 1.
 Edinburgh University Press.
 2. Bloomsbury Academic Publishers.
 3. Palgrave Macmillan 4.
 Wallflower/Columbia University Press.